#pathtozerocarbon, #sustainability

 Many smaller buildings and most residential structures use wood studs and trusses, made of small members like 2x4s and 2x6s.
 These smaller members can be laminated together to create mass timber structure, which allow the aesthetics and carbon sequestration of wood to be used as a structural system for large buildings.
 Since mass timber is built up of small lumber members, it provides a market for small-diameter trees from tree farms and forest thinning to prevent wildfires.

-Mass timber is now allowed as the structural material for buildings up to 18 stories or 270’ tall in the 2021 International Building Code, so nearly all new buildings have the potential to be timber buildings.
-While there is not enough timber in US forests to build every building out of wood, storing significant amounts of forest-sequestered carbon in building is an important strategy towards a built environment carbon neutrality.
+Mass timber is allowed as the structural material for buildings up to 18 stories or 270’ tall in the International Building Code, so nearly all new buildings have the potential to be timber buildings.
+While there is not enough timber in US forests to build every building out of wood, storing significant amounts of forest-sequestered carbon in building is an important strategy towards a carbon neutral built environment.

-Wood structures were discouraged in building codes after great fires destroyed many cities around the beginning of the 20th century, but modern testing indicates they can meet life safety requirements.
-Mass timber members are sized to provide a sacrificial char layer on the outside that may burn in a fire, but protects the structural portion of the timber beneath it.
+Wood structures were discouraged in building codes after great fires destroyed many cities around the turn of the 20th century, but contemporary testing and building codes show that modern wood structures meet life safety requirements.
+Mass timber members are sized to provide a sacrificial char layer on the outside that may char in a fire, but protect the structural portion of the timber beneath it.
 With modern sprinkler systems required in tall buildings, it’s unlikely the entire char layer will ever be needed.

 Vertical mass timber structure is primarily glulams, while floors and roofs (and sometimes exterior wall panels) are primarily Cross Laminated Timber (CLT) or Dowel-Laminated Timber (DLT), but other products such as Nail-Laminated Timber (NLT), Glue-laminated Timber (Glulam), and Mass Plywood Panels (MPP) are also used.